Mazid2003/Job-practice/Networking/readme.md

 - [Networking Playlist in Hindi](https://www.youtube.com/playlist?list=PLxCzCOWd7aiGFBD2-2joCpWOLUrDLvVV)
 - [Networking Playlist in English](https://www.youtube.com/watch?v=IPvYjXCsTg8)

+📌 *Feel free to explore the PDF and playlists to build a solid foundation in Networking Concepts.

 ## 📌 Note
 This is **not just theory** — it’s written to be simple, clear, and useful for real-world application.